zukiapp/documentation/README.md

 Download Zuki
 -------------

-After installing the Add-on you need to download Zuki for JIRA from the Apple App Store or the Google Play.
+After installing the add-on you need to download Zuki for JIRA from the Apple App Store or Google Play.
 Choose the FREE version of Zuki on both marketplaces.

 Here are the links:
 Android version,